-The same sensitivity tests are conducted for the other seasons (Figs. S7-S9), and the decrease in predictability with increasing drought intensity is found for all of them.
+The same sensitivity tests are conducted for the others seasons (Figs. S7, S8 and S9 in SI), and the decrease of predictability 30 with increasing drought intensity is found for all of them.
 Nevertheless, the conclusions on the role of the initial conditions depend on the season.
 For instance in summer, drought onsets are slightly better predicted than drought persistence.
 The reason could be the higher temporal variability of the monthly precipitation deficits in summer than in winter due to the larger impact of local forcings.
-Finally, in all the seasons, the use of atmospheric predictors (i.e. operational forecast) leads to a better performance when looking at the most extreme events (SPI < -2).
+Finally in all the seasons, the use of atmospheric predictors (i.e. 'Operational' forecast) leads to better performance when looking at the most extreme events (SPI < -2).